14 Best Carnival and Circus Books to Read Now

 Coralie Sardien spends her days in a Coney Island freak show called the Museum of Extraordinary Things.
 There, appears as the mermaid in the museum run by her father.
 She is one of many attractions in the show.

 One night, Coralie meets Eddie Cohen who has run away from his Orthodox community.
 What follows is a love story during tumultuous times in New York history.
-This is one of the must-read historical fiction carnival books.

 Inheritance of orquidea divina